I’m an MS Navigator. Here’s What I Want You to Know About Multiple Sclerosis and Suicide

 - Wellness strategies that can make an impact on quality of life with MS including diet, exercise, emotional well-being, and connection to local wellness resources.

-- Connection to publications to help understand MS, information and resources for healthcare providers, and the Society’s quarterly magazine, Momentum.
+- Connection to publications to help understand MS, information and resources for b and the Society’s quarterly magazine, Momentum.

 - Assessment for personalized case management through the Edward M. Dowd Personal Advocate Program.